andychang-1/Data-Science-Principles-Final-Project/index.md

 ### Logistic Regression Coefficients:
 Next we ran a basic Logistic Regression model so that we could examine the weights of individual words and see how they influence the target variable.
 The highest weighted words are extremely offensive such as "castrate".

+We also looked at the most negative weighted words, which are potentially influence sincere questions.
+The most negative words are “best” or “tips”, which makes sense.
+Another interesting observations is that with sincere questions there is mentions of both sides of opposing ideas, such as “liberals conservatives” or “black white”.
+This possibly suggests that more sincere questions consider both sides of argument rather than imposing stereotypes on one.

 | Most insincere words	 |  Coefficient 	   |Most sincere words     | Coefficient |
 |------------------------|---------------------|-----------------------|---------------------|
 | castrated              | 20.612              |books                  | -5.422              |